The Happenings on Shaw Hill

 Who are you?

 It was 9 o’clock at night.
 Should I call the police and open a missing persons report?
 Or do I sit tight for an hour or two and go back over there?
 Maybe look for a basement window that I can pry open?
 I saw what was wrapped in that blanket.
-It was not a dog.
+It was not a Christmas present.
 It was human, I know that for sure.
-And I saw a ring on the finger that looked just like Megan’s.
+I saw a foot or a hand.

 My phone pinged.
 A new message.
 I took a look and a new cold stab of fear shot through my entire body.
 It said: